 Who gets along with American Bulldogs?

+What is the American Bulldog temperament?
 American Bulldogs are friendly, happy lovable dogs with an assertiveness and confidence that never gets out of control.
 Though initially stubborn in training, they soon respond to their masters’ commands and prove to be endlessly faithful companions.

 Great family dogs, American Bulldogs are sweet to children.
 They love family-oriented occasions and want to be involved.
 With proper training and socialization, you’ll find them outgoing and exceedingly loyal.
 Some American Bulldogs will go to great lengths to protect their masters.

 Tough and determined, American Bulldogs have an impressive stamina and strength.
 They are always game for playtime in the back yard or working in the field.